freetype/docwriter/docs/reference/ft2-glyph_management.md

 <h4>inout</h4>
 <table class="fields">
 <tr><td class="val" id="the_glyph">the_glyph</td><td class="desc">

-A pointer to a handle to the target glyph.
+<p>A pointer to a handle to the target glyph.</p>
 </td></tr>
 </table>

 <h4>input</h4>
 <table class="fields">
 <tr><td class="val" id="render_mode">render_mode</td><td class="desc">

-An enumeration that describes how the data is rendered.
+<p>An enumeration that describes how the data is rendered.</p>
 </td></tr>
 <tr><td class="val" id="origin">origin</td><td class="desc">

-A pointer to a vector used to translate the glyph image before rendering.
+<p>A pointer to a vector used to translate the glyph image before rendering.
 Can be&nbsp;0 (if no translation).
-The origin is expressed in 26.6 pixels.
+The origin is expressed in 26.6 pixels.</p>
 </td></tr>
 <tr><td class="val" id="destroy">destroy</td><td class="desc">

-A boolean that indicates that the original glyph image should be destroyed by this function.
-It is never destroyed in case of error.
+<p>A boolean that indicates that the original glyph image should be destroyed by this function.
+It is never destroyed in case of error.</p>
 </td></tr>
 </table>